 Purchase from Wander Well Printables on Etsy for $7.

-Here is what is included in this thorough E-Book that will prepare you to travel with your family in a healthy, peaceful, and confident manner.
+This thorough e-book includes everything you need to travel with your family in a healthy, peaceful, and confident manner.

 You can’t always avoid experiencing travel-related illnesses.
 Knowing how to recognize and manage the symptoms is essential to your peace of mind.